vb-pogribnyi/OpenCircle/Open Circle.md

 ### 4.3 Convolution filters

-Now that we know that our models are working, let's find out how do they work.
+Now that we know that our model is working, let's find out how does it work.
 We start with the convolutions.
-And since the convolutions are composed of filters, we may show the image after each filter is applied.
-So for example if we have a convolution layer with 4 filters an one channel input image, we want to see 4 images: each of the filters applied to the image.
+And since the convolutions are composed of filters, the easy way to show its operation would be to show the image after each filter is applied.
+For example, if we have a convolution layer with 4 filters and one channel input image, we want to see 4 images: each of the filters applied to the image.
 If we have 2 channels input - we will get 8 images: each of the filters applied to each of the layers of the image.

-We'll need a plotting tool for that, obviously.
-But apart from that, we will need to make changes to the models script, to enable intermediate output (output of the first layer, for example).
+We'll need a plotting tool for that.
+But apart from that, we will need to make changes to the model's script, to enable intermediate output (output of the first layer, for example).
 Second, some code organization.
-Our load_from_file() function we used earlier for evaluation, will be needed here as well, so I will move it to the models file.
+Our load_from_file() function we used earlier for evaluation, will be needed here as well, so I will move it to the model's file.

 To enable the model's intermediate output, we will add a new parameter to its forward() function.
 Then inside the function, we check the parameter for early output: